Skip to Content

 I learned that proper wound care, early intervention, and seeking veterinary care are essential when you are dealing with lacerations on horses’ legs to minimize proud flesh.

-What is “proud flesh?”
+What is “Proud Flesh?”

 Proud flesh can occur in most animals and even humans; it’s caused by the overproduction of granulation tissue.
 This tissue naturally forms in the body in response to injury; however, when it grows excessively and rises above the surrounding skin’s level, it’s referred to as proud flesh.